Cigna Customers' Rights and Responsibilities Statement

 - Select a primary care doctor for yourself and each covered member of your family, and change your primary care doctor for any reason.
 However, many benefit plans do not require that you select a primary care doctor.

-- Participate with your health care professional in health decisions and have your health care professional give you information about your medical condition and your treatment options, regardless of coverage or cost.
+- Participate with your health care professional in health decisions and have your health care professional give you information about your condition and your treatment options, regardless of coverage or cost.
 You have the right to receive this information in terms and language you understand.

 You have the responsibility to: